GameAnalytics/GA-SDK-ANDROID/README.md

 * additonal validation for the impression events
 * various bug fixes

+**6.3.4**
+* new version of the health event
+* better internal error tracking
+* additonal validation for the impression events
+* various bug fixes

 **6.3.3**
 * Temporary removal of FPS tracking due to rare issues observed.
 FPS tracking will be reintroduced in the future once the cause is identified and fixed.